Penetration Testing Insurance

 Cyber insurance

-This policy covers expenses related to cyber threats, such as the cost of notifying clients whose sensitive data was stolen.
-It’s also called cyber liability insurance or cybersecurity insurance.
+Cyber liability insurance covers expenses related to cyber threats, such as the cost of notifying clients whose data was exposed in a data breach.
+It’s also called cybersecurity insurance.

 BEST FOR